arijitRC660/Linked-List-basic-operation/README.md

-# Linked-List-basic-operation
+# Linked-List-insertion & display-operation-with-c
-Add nodes in linked list, display data of linked list (lanuage-C)
+Add nodes in linked list and  display data of linked list (lanuage-C)